ben-williams/FLRforQuantFishSci/Sessions/01 Intro to FLR/01.01 Welcome/src/Welcome.md

-% Training Course **Using FLR and a4a for Quantitative Fisheries Advice**
+% FLR and a4a for Quantitative Fisheries Science
-%
+% FLR Team
 % August 2014

 # Welcome to the EC JRC, Ispra, Italy.